 Three kilometers in the same direction sat my own and new property.
 Late in 1993, I bought the house next to my residence,.

 I convered the original house, a bungalow, into an office.
 I had been seeking to sell the bungalow, but the market was too

 flat.
 When the Cape Cod next door went up for sale, I used the bungalow for collateral.

-Although he was seeking to become a writer, he served well as my assitant.
+summer.
+Although he was seeking to become an accountant, he served well as my assitant.

 He slung the lit stick onto the concrete, closed the door of the cab, and walked toward the building.
 He knocked on the

 door of my office, and Keith invited him in.
 The two little guys looked alike.